liaowb126/shadowsocks-vertx/README.md

     2. Not support: fast_open.
 Java doesn't have such feature.
     3. Not support: workers.
 Vertx will set work thread number automatically.
     4. Additional: server_mode, set the running mode, true for the server, false for the client.
-    5. Additional: iv_len, set the iv length.
-IV len must be greater than 16 !
+    5. Additional: iv_len, set the iv length, the value must be greater than 16 !
     6. Not support: method, just only rc4-sha512 !

 You could refer to demo config etc/demo.json.